jminnier/STARTapp/instructions/Instructions.md

 ### Upload Data

-You may upload your data in two formats, raw counts, or analyzed data.
+You may upload your data in two formats, counts, or analyzed data.

 You must include at least one gene identifier or name.